 Subordinated liabilities are appraised at fair value under Solvency II but valued at amortised cost in the financial statements.
-This gives a valuation that is NOK 39 million lower for Solvency II.
+This gives a valuation that is NOK 69 million higher for Solvency II.
 See also Chapter E.1.
 Own Funds.

 Deferred tax liabilities